glpetrikov/FrameLog/README.md

 1. Add the path to FrameLog sources in your build system:
    `path/to/FrameLog/source/`
+2. Add a flag to the build system

+#### Warning!
+Without this flag, there will be NO messages about FrameLog errors in any configuration!!
+- Debug FL_ENABLE_ERROR_LOGS=0      FrameLog Error Message = true
+- Release FL_ENABLE_ERROR_LOGS=1    FrameLog Error Message = false

-2. Include FrameLog in your code and use it:
+3. Include FrameLog in your code and use it:
 ``` c
 // C and C++, no difference.